 I don’t entirely blame them.
 When trying to get your finances in order, it’s sometimes easier to focus on just one thing than on three different things at once.
 Three can be overwhelming.

-The beauty of the triangle approach is that you can decide how to build your triangle based on your personal goals and priorities.
-Here’s what you need to consider before making your triangle:
+The beauty of the Triangle Approach is that you can decide how to build your triangle based on your personal goals and priorities.
+Here’s what you need to consider when crafting it:

 - Financial Goals